mmosad19419/House-Pricing-Machne-learning-model-deployment/README.md

 - Feature engineering
 - Advanced regression techniques [Basic Linear ReGRESSION - Ridge - Lasso - ElasticNet]
 - Web Interface and Restful API to interact with the model
-- CI / CD pipeline using GITHUB Action
+- CI / CD pipeline using GitHub Action
 - Model Deployment on Heroku

 ## Files
-- .house_pricing
+`.house_pricing`
-Virtual enviroment of the project
+The virtual environment of the project

-- Data Preprocessing and Transformation for Machine Learning Contain Data Cleaning and transformation for Machine learning
+`Data Preprocessing and Transformation for Machine Learning Contain Data Cleaning and transformation for Machine learning
-output: Ready train, test, target csv files
+output: Ready train, test, target CSV files

-- House Pricing Prediction Model
+`House Pricing Prediction Model`
 Contain Machine Learning regression building and Evaluations

-- train.csv
-- test.csv
-- requirements.txt
+`dataset files`
-- data_description.txt
+train.csv, test.csv, and data_description.txt

-- WebApp
+`requirements.txt` project dependencies

+`WebApp`
-contains web app using flask and web api to interact with the model
+contains a web app using Flask and web API to interact with the model

-- Workflow
+`Workflow`
-CI / CD pipeline using Github Action
+CI / CD pipeline using Github Action, the build process, and model deployment to Heroku.